jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-environment popping shells, dropping malware, dumping creds and doing all the fun stuff you would expect from an unexpected Red Team exercise, thats
+environment popping shells, dropping malware, dumping creds and doing all the fun stuff you would expect from an unexpected Red Team exercise, that’s
 System Intrusion.

+Summary

+Frequency

+7,013 incidents, 1,999
+with confirmed data
+disclosure

+This pattern consists of more complex breaches and attacks that leverage a combination of several different actions such as Social, Malware and Hacking and is where we find Supply Chain breaches and Ransomware, both of which increased dramatically this year.

+Threat Actors

+Actor Motives

+External (98%),
+Internal (2%)
+(breaches)

+Financial (93%),
+Espionage (6%)
+(breaches)

+What is the same?

+This pattern continues to see the Use of stolen credentials and malware, such as Ransomware, as the top concerns.

+Data
+Compromised

+Credentials (42%),
+Personal (37%),
+Other (35%), Internal
+(16%) (breaches)

-Figure 34\.
-System Intrusion incident paths (n\=228\) 2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-26
+25

 From a look at our data this year, it would appear that defenders have faced many challenges, particularly with rises in Ransomware and threats originating from partners (including vendors).

-To better understand this pattern, lets take a look into the action varieties and vectors that make up the incidents.
+To better understand this pattern, let’s take a look into the action varieties and vectors that make up the incidents.
 Figure 35 shows the top Action